IkerSimarro/SkySeer/replit.md

 ### Machine Learning Model Architecture

 The system utilizes an unsupervised learning approach with K-Means Clustering (3 clusters) for automatic categorization of motion patterns.
-It operates on a 10-dimensional feature space derived from kinematic "flight signatures" rather than visual features, which are more reliable in low-light conditions.
+It operates on an 11-dimensional feature space derived from kinematic "flight signatures" and brightness patterns rather than visual features, which are more reliable in low-light conditions.
+The feature space includes: average speed, speed consistency, duration, linearity, direction changes, size consistency, acceleration, blinking patterns, and object-specific scores.
 This approach requires no labeled training data and adapts to new data patterns without retraining.

 ## External Dependencies